-The purpose of the Culver City Centennial Screenland 5K and Munchkin Kids Dash is to “develop community” in a healthful and recreational context where participants can interact in a fun, entertaining and safe way, celebrating the city’s 100-year heritage and diversity.
+The purpose of the Culver City Centennial Screenland 5K and Munchkin Kids Dash is to “develop community” in a healthful and recreational context where participants can interact in a fun, entertaining and safe way, celebrating the city’s heritage and diversity.
 Screenland 5K, Inc. is a non-profit public charity 501 (c) (3) raising funds for local charities and for an extraordinary experience for volunteers, runners, spectators and partners.

 Objective: Experience backlots at the Heart of Screenland’s signature studios–Sony Pictures and Culver Studios.